In case of fire emergency, call 911

 A fire ban is the prohibition of all outdoor fires including fireworks and pyrotechnics.
 Conditions are sufficiently dry and impose a higher than usual risk of forest fires.
 Anyone who contravenes a fire ban is liable to a fine, and whatever cost that are associated with extinguishing this unlawful fire.

 Restricted fire zone

-A ban on ALL outdoor fires.
-A restricted fire zone is declared by the Ministry of Natural resources when conditions are dangerously dry and the threat of forest fires is extreme.
+A restricted fire zone means a ban on all outdoor fires and is declared by the Ministry of Natural resources when conditions are dangerously dry and the threat of forest fires is extreme.
 Anyone who contravenes a restricted fire zone can expect a visit from MNR, the OPP and your local fire department and is subject to heavy fines and may be liable for the cost associated with extinguishing this unlawful fire.
 See Forest Fires Prevention Act R. S.O 1990 c. f.
-24
+24 for details.